qpfiffer/traumaetranslate/README.md

 * Reverse mapping between definition to traumae, ie 'translate learning' would give you 'xaxi'
 * Ability to suggest new translation via a voting system.
 * Spell checking via levenshtein distance for english -> traumae and for reverse map from definition -> traumae.

+Far out TODO:
+* Generation of cyrillic and runic characters